 Particle Transfer Tube

-When the pre-classifier is not directly connected to the probe’s outlet, a suitable particle transfer tube (PTT) shall be used to transfer particles from the probe’s outlet to the pre-classifier’s inlet.
-When the pre-classifier is directly connected to the probe’s outlet, the PTT shall be used to transfer particles from the pre-classifier’s outlet to the sample conditioning system’s inlet.
+When the pre-classifier is not directly connected to the probe’s outlet, a suitable particle transfer tube (PTT) shall be used to transfer aerosol from the probe’s outlet to the pre-classifier’s inlet.
+When the pre-classifier is directly connected to the probe’s outlet, the PTT shall be used to transfer aerosol from the pre-classifier’s outlet to the sample conditioning system’s inlet.
 In any case, only a single PTT may be used and the testing facility shall ensure that its design meets the following requirements for both TPN10 and SPN10 sampling:

-Use transfer tubes appropriately designed to minimise particle transport losses between the probe’s outlet and the pre-classifier’s inlet or the pre-classifier’s outlet and the sample conditioning system’s inlet;
+Use transfer tubes appropriately designed to minimise particle transport losses between the pre-classifier’s outlet and the sample conditioning system’s inlet;

-Use transfer tubes with gradual diameter changes, if needed, to transfer particles from the probe’s outlet to the pre-classifier’s inlet or the pre-classifier’s outlet to the sample conditioning system’s inlet;

 Use transfer tubes made of electrically conductive materials that do not react with brake aerosol components;

 Select transfer tubes with a constant inner diameter (dtt) of at least 4 mm ensuring a laminar flow under all operating conditions;